CryptoHoes/HoesMad/README.md

 # HoesMad
+REJECTED FROM APP STORE FOR LACK OF FUNCTIONALITY
 Overview:

 HoesMad- an NFT Focused Flappy birds but more meta

 HoesMad - an NFT Focused Flappy birds but more meta

-REJECTED FROM APP STORE FOR LACK OF FUNCTIONALITY:
 Expo Most Recent Builds: https://expo.dev/artifacts/eas/xeGPc3zDLfJZ876bha5rJA.ipa